Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Once your website is prepared for more traffic, you must start driving traffic to it!
 You’ll discover how to do this with the unique social media strategies we’ll outline.

 Social media is only one part of the puzzle.
 You must also get your content in front of new audiences.
-You’ll discover how to do this as well (even if you don’t have hours of extra time to write guest post after guest post)…
+You’ll discover how to do this (even if you don’t have hours of extra time to write guest posts after guest posts).

 Over-reliance on search engines or social media for traffic can backfire.
-Sites lose entire search rankings, and as a result traffic, overnight.
+Sites lose entire search rankings, and consequently traffic, overnight.
 Social media algorithms change, too.
 With the right system, however, you are in control of your traffic and can command it at will.
 This section teaches you how to get recurring traffic at will.

 A single piece of content can be repurposed into a dozen different pieces, and distributed to a dozen different channels, instantly increasing your reach by 12 times.
 You’ll learn how to repurpose and distribute your content for increased traffic.

-How’s all this sound?
+How does all of this sound?
 Let’s jump in and get started with the system!

 1. Optimize Your Website Content